Laverna/laverna/README.md

 * Web based
 * Keybindings

+## Installation
+If you want to install Laverna on your machine, just do the following:
+1. Install dependencies: node.js, bower, grunt.
+2. Run **npm install**, then **bower install** and **grunt** You can change storages API keys in app/scripts/constants.js

 ## Donate
 ---------------
 If you're like this open source project please support it by donating to: